Temper

 The price range depends on the material of the product and the manufacturer.

-- Budget models cost from 500.
+Budget models start at 500.